Aphasia Lab Leadership

 Meg Goebel is a graduate student in the Speech-Language Pathology Program at the University of South Carolina.
 She is from Huntsville, AL, and graduated from the University of Mississippi (Hotty Toddy!) with a degree in Exercise Science.
 In her free time, she loves to spend time with her cat, tend to her plants, read, and stay active.
 She is excited to experience Columbia and everything the university has to offer!

-Lauren Grumbacher
+Lauren Howse

-Lauren Grumbacher is a graduate student in the Speech-Language Pathology program at the University of South Carolina.
+Lauren Howse is a graduate student in the Speech-Language Pathology program at the University of South Carolina.
 She is from Indianapolis, Indiana, and graduated from Purdue University in May 2024 with a B.S. in Speech, Language, and Hearing Sciences and a minor in Human Development and Family Studies.
 She is excited to be a graduate assistant in the lab and learn more about research within the field of speech pathology!
 In her free time, Lauren enjoys going on walks, cooking, spending time with friends and family, and reading.

 Sarah Katon